- About PS&F

 A company that experiences a breach can incur a range of costs that quickly add up to a substantial loss.
 When private data is compromised, your expenses could include notification and claims processing, credit monitoring services for affected individuals (to lessen the potential for civil suits), and employment of a public relations team (to assist with damage control and preservation of your reputation).
 There may be additional costs associated with finding and fixing the root cause of the breach, and recovery of lost data.
 Finally, you may have liability claims for failure to have reasonable safeguards in place to protect personal and financial data.

 In the event of a breach, you are responsible for notifying the affected individuals.
 In fact, 46 states have enacted broad privacy laws pertaining to notification whenever personal or financial information might have been compromised, lost, or stolen.
 Furthermore, if private data of individuals from other states is affected, you must comply with each applicable state’s laws.
-For those in the hospitality industry, compliance can be costly and time consuming because it entails research into the privacy laws of the state of residency for every potential affected customer.
+For those in the hospitality industry, compliance can be costly and time-consuming because it entails research into the privacy laws of the state of residency for every potentially affected customer.
 Since many hotels and restaurants depend upon customers from all over the United States (as well as other countries), notification requirements and the related costs are of particular importance.
 The possibility of regulatory violations and fines can be drastically reduced if you have an adequate plan in place ahead of time.

 Estimates of the average incurred cost for a breach vary between the studies, but one thing is evident: it’s expensive.
 According to the Ponemon Institute’s 2011 report, the average cost of a data breach in 2009 was $6.75 million per incident and $204 per individual record.
 The immediate financial cost of a data breach is only part of the story.
 It can cause a loss of customer trust and a tarnished reputation, which can be extremely difficult and expensive to rehabilitate.
 This is especially true for hotels and restaurants, which usually have high public profiles.